UAV Radial Menu

 - magnetic field (compass).

-This is a key tool for diagnosing navigation or sensor problems.
+This is a key tool for diagnosing navigation or sensor issues.

 | Color | Meaning |